 As you can guess, one of the greater advantages of alchemical magic is that it is incredibly portable; alchemists can simply give a potion or whatnot to an ally in order to share their magic.
 On the down side, an opponent can also swipe their mixtures and render an alchemist temporarily powerless.
 This can be quite a bother, as it normally takes hours, if not days, for alchemists to brew up just one of their bizarre creations.

 This is one reason that alchemists are not noted for the mass production of magical compounds, you see.
 Their byzantine formulas allow an alchemist to render an ordinary ingredient magical, but this - along with the process of carefully brewing, cooking, and mixing (not necessarily in that order) of alchemical compounds - takes time.
 A whole lot of time.

 In addition to the making of essentially one-shot magical items, the art of alchemy allows for the easier creation of permanent magical devices.
-While the universal spell of empowerment makes this possible for all mages, the Fortune cost alchemists have to pay when producing a permanent magical item is also cut by twenty-five percent, since they spend most of their time making mundane materials magical to begin with.
+While the universal spell of empowerment makes this possible for all mages, the Karma cost alchemists have to pay when producing a permanent magical item is also cut by twenty-five percent, since they spend most of their time making mundane materials magical to begin with.

 "There are those who scoff at the school boy, calling him frivolous and shallow.
 Yet it was the school boy who said, Faith is believing what you know ain't so."

 This is a type of magic that is derived from the worship of immortal beings.
 In exchange for absolute faith, deities will often grant some of their followers special powers.
 Clerics are very special priests of such deities, priests who are granted the use of magical spells by their god (or gods) so that they may use them as they see fit.
 Most often, this is so they can help spread the gospel of their patron.